CRISPR insight could improve technique and biotechnology applications

 Better understanding and improvements in CRISPR could not only unleash these and many other long discussed practical applications, but also provide new insights into how the genome works.

 However, there is a lack of understanding of one of CRISPR’s crucial steps, known as single-strand templated DNA repair (SSTR), which has mainly been studied in human and yeast cells.

-To tackle this, researchers in the lab of Dr Attila Molnar (School of Biological Sciences) elected the widely used species of algae Chlamydomonas reinhardtii as a model to better understand the SSTR DNA repair process.
+To tackle this, researchers at the University of Edinburgh selected the widely used species of algae Chlamydomonas reinhardtii as a model to better understand the SSTR DNA repair process.

 The results revealed that during the DNA repair process the behaviour of molecules which repair broken DNA strands, known as short single-stranded oligodeoxynucleotide (ssODN), differ between human and algae cells.

 In algae cells ssODNs physically incorporate into the genome to start the DNA repair process - this is known as the ‘bridge’ model.
 In contrast in human cells ssODNs act as a template for new DNA synthesis.

 Previous studies found that in human cells several components, known as the Fanconi anemia (FA) pathway, are involved in SSTR DNA repair.
 Yet this study revealed it was absent in algae cells.

 In contrast in algae cells an enzyme called polymerase θ controls the DNA repair process, yet this enzyme was not involved in human cells.

 Improving Gene Editing

 The findings highlight the genetic differences between humans and algae in SSTR DNA repair.